alenatih/Personal-Website/README.md

 ## Overview

-Personal website of Alena Tikhomirova, a Frontend developer
+Personal website of Alena Tikhomirova, a Frontend developer.

 ## Features